joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 We use Emails or Phones with different passwords to access websites and apps.

 There are wallet addresses we use to exchange Cryptocurrency..... plenty of that.
-But there is not ONE Global wallet address that Proof our Identity legal and as a global standard to interact on INTERNET.
+But there is not ONE Global wallet address that proves our Identity legal and as a global standard to interact on the INTERNET.

 we need ONE and institutionalized.
 LEGAL. ( we will do on X )

 # Let's take a look here:

-Ethereum Blockchain uses Metamask wallet to access and sign the transactions to exchange money, build apps, sign contracts, interact with Ethereum Blockchain.
+Ethereum Blockchain uses Metamask wallet to access and sign transactions to exchange money, build apps, sign contracts, and interact with Ethereum Blockchain.

 the plan is to land ETHEREUM on EARTH.
-(IDs for the entire humanity / Internet citizens)
+(IDs for the entire humanity / Internet citizens).

-and the SOLUTION is BITCOIN and NOSTR ( the new INTERNET PROTOCOL ) for the social media / for the payments
+and the SOLUTION is BITCOIN and NOSTR ( the new INTERNET PROTOCOL ) for the social media / for the payment transactions

 GLOBAL LEGAL WALLETS IDs for EVERYBODY.
-BITCOIN
+BITCOIN - NOSTR

 * 1 person = 1 ID
 * 1 company = 1 ID